terraform-community-modules/tf_aws_asg/README.md

 - `key_name` - The SSH key name (uploaded to EC2) instances should
    be populated with.
-- `security_group` - The Security Group ID that instances in the ASG should use.
+- `security_group` - The Security Group ID that instances in the ASG
+    - This is usually set to resolve to a security group you make in the same template as this module, e.g. "${module.sg_web.security_group_id_web}"
+    - It needs to be customized based on the name of your module resource. should use.
 - `user_data` - The path to the user_data file for the Launch Configuration.
     - Terraform will include the contents of this file in the Launch Configuration.